AlexErdei73/physics-engine/README.md

     which takes about 3.5s.
 Check this exactly. (press **Stop** when the sliding point is in rest, choose point 2, you can see x or path length is 11.9805 in exact agreement with our calculations)
-14. Make t graphs of x, vx, ax od point 2 and Fx from periodic external force.
+14. Make t graphs of x, vx, ax of point 2 and Fx from periodic external force.
     (Press **Stop** then **Reset** buttons.
 Tick **Results** checkbox.
 Choose point 2.
 Pick x and tick **Added to graph** checkbox.
 Do the same with vx and ax.
 Choose periodic external force.
 Choose Fx and tick **Added to